 Before connecting wires to the output terminals, turn OFF the power supply to avoid damage to the instrument and the device under test (DUT).
 For safety, load wires must have a wire gauge size large enough to prevent overheating when the power supply operates at maximum short circuit output current.
-Ensure the voltage selector is in the proper location (110V or 220V), failing to do so will result in damage to the DUT and/or power supply.
-SHOCK HAZARD protect personnel against accidental contact with hazardous voltages, ensure that the load and its connections have no accessible live parts.
+SHOCK HAZARD Hazardous voltages may exist at the outputs and the load connections when using this power supply.
+To protect personnel against accidental contact with hazardous voltages, ensure that the load and its connections have no accessible live parts.
 Ensure that the load wiring insulation rating is greater than to the maximum output voltage of the power supply.